Aberdeen railway station: Listed building

-Historic Environment Scotland designate the current building and road overbridge as Category A, noting that it was the last major station to be completed in Scotland in the period 1913 - 20.
+Historic Environment Scotland designate the current building and road overbridge as Category A, noting that it was the last major station to be completed in Scotland in the period 1913–1920.

-Redevelopment as part of Union Square

-The station had gradually become run-down in the last years of British Rail.
-In the late 2000s, the railway station and bus station were included in the extensive Union Square development, primarily sited on an abandoned railway goods yard east of the station.
-As part of this, the railway station was comprehensively refurbished.
-The original sandstone station building became the centrepiece of a covered plaza for the new shopping and entertainment complex, while a granite-faced building was constructed to house station offices, a new Travel Centre, and other facilities.
-The car park at the front of the station was replaced by a public square providing pedestrian access to the station and Union Square.
-In addition, direct access was provided from the station concourse to Union Square and through to the bus station, creating a completely covered transport interchange.
-The refurbished station opened in 2009 followed by Union Square itself some months later.

 Recent developments

 Plans to relocate the ticket office and passenger waiting room, as well as upgrades to the taxi rank and concourse, were approved by Aberdeen City Council in December 2018, with work due to start in spring 2019.
 Under a separate scheme, the vacant Atholl House building to the north of the station is to be demolished, making way for the construction of a public square, hotel and student accommodation, and improved connections between the city's main Union Street and the station.
 This development could allow the currently disused platforms 8 and 9 to be brought back into service.

 As of early 2019, the station's glass roof is undergoing replacement with polycarbonate panels as part of a £9 million upgrade.
 In June 2020, ScotRail announced that it would proceed with the modifications to the ticket office, waiting room, and taxi rank as soon as it was safe to do so following the coronavirus pandemic.
 There are no plans to reinstate the platforms yet.

-These developments were expected to be completed by the end of 2021.
+These developments were completed by the end of 2021.

+In March 2021, it was confirmed that further work would be undertaken to improve the passenger experience in the station, including significant improvement in retail facilities, improvements to the taxi rank area and better connectivity with Union Square and the wider Aberdeen City Centre.

+The North Corner Pavilion Building, which had fallen into disrepair, was restored as part of the station redevelopment in December 2021.
+Repairs were sympathetic and in keeping with the original features of the category A-listed building.
+The restoration was recognized in the 2022 National Railway Heritage Awards, where it won The Arch Company Award for Urban Heritage Award.